 Ravensbourne is on the register of UK higher education institutions recognised by Higher Education Funding Council for England (HEFCE) for grant funding to for the provision of education, the undertaking of research, and for related activities.

 We are a member of the Consortium for Research Excellence, Support and Training (CREST).
 As a member of CREST, we are committed to the development of excellence in research.
-CREST, to is a signatory of, and helps to facilitate implementation and the sharing of best practice with respect to higher education sector-wide research policy initiatives, including the Concordat to Support the Career Development of Researchers (PDF); the Concordat to Support Research Integrity (PDF); and the Concordat for Engaging the Public with Research (PDF).
+CREST, to is a signatory of, and helps to facilitate implementation and the sharing of best practice with respect to higher education sector-wide research policy initiatives, including the Concordat to Support the Career Development of Researchers (PDF document); the Concordat to Support Research Integrity (PDF document); and the Concordat for Engaging the Public with Research (PDF Document).

 Research leadership and management

 The Head of Research is responsible for the leadership and management of research at Ravensbourne.